 For contact and collaboration: email@example.com

 Will is Autonomy’s Director of Research.
 He holds a PhD in Politics and Philosophy from the University of Brighton and with Helen Hester is currently writing Post-work (Bloomsbury 2022).

 Kyle co-founded Autonomy and leads on shorter working week consultancy and research.
-He is currently writing a book on the history and future of working time (Verso, 2021)
+With Will Stronge, he is the co-author of Overtime (Verso, 2021)

 Kam is Autonomy’s Head of Advocacy – establishing relationships with the UK’s social movements and trade unions to find new ways to bring our research to life.

 Julian heads Autonomy_Urban, with a focus on ageing populations and the future of care, logistics and workspace.
 An Architect and Urbanist from Rome, he has spent time both in commercial and research-based architectural practices.
 In his work Julian has explored automated construction, ideas of post-familial domesticity and socialized care-work.

 Phil is one of our core researchers and member of the Autonomy Digital hub.
 His expertise lies in precarious work, clickwork, crowdwork and the surrounding policy options.
-He is currently writing a book about tasking and crowdwork for Verso Books (2021).
+He is the author of Work Without the Worker (Verso, 2021).

 Jack is Autonomy’s design lead.
 He has a background across graphic and digital design, film and art direction.
 His role is to ensure that our presentation is innovative, actionable and well communicated.

 Lukas is a specialist in stochastic processes, large deviations theory and statistical physics.
 He forms part of the Autonomy Data Unit (ADU), which produces cutting-edge data analysis and visualisation on the present and future of work.

 Maria is a Lecturer at London College of Communication UAL and Visiting Lecturer in the Media, Culture and Language department at Roehampton University.
 Her research is placed within the fields of design and material culture.